-With its ornamental style infused with pop culture and historical references, Memphis Design was a reaction to the clean, linear midcentury modern aesthetic of the 1950s and 60s and the minimalism of the 1970s.
+With its ornamental style infused with pop culture and historical references, Memphis Design was a reaction to the clean, linear mid-century modern aesthetic of the 1950s and 60s and the minimalism of the 1970s.
 Sottsass himself came out of the Radical Design and anti-design movements in Italy starting in the 1960s.
 His early work included sculptural furniture that he called "totems" that are now housed in prominent international museums like the Met in New York City.
 Memphis Design was influenced by the revived interest in the 1920s Art Deco movement as well as mid-century Pop Art, both of which were popular styles in the 1980s, with some 1950s kitsch thrown in for good measure.
 Some people found Memphis Design delightful.
 Others found it garish.
 One critic memorably described it as “a shotgun wedding between Bauhaus and Fisher-Price.”

 Sottsass and his cohorts designed decorative metal and glass objects, home accessories, ceramics, lighting, textiles, furniture, buildings, interiors, and brand identities that were unexpected, playful, rule-breaking, and full of the idealism that the best designers have to make the world a better place.
 “When I was young, all we ever heard about was functionalism, functionalism, functionalism,” Sottsass once said.
 “It’s not enough.
 Design should also be sensual and exciting.”

 Memphis Design influenced the popular culture, inspiring the set of popular TV shows like Pee-wee's Playhouse and Saved By the Bell.
 Celebrity 1980s superfans of the design style included legendary fashion designer Karl Lagerfeld and David Bowie.
 But Memphis Design was never everybody’s cup of tea, and the movement had fizzled before the decade was out, with Sottsass himself leaving the collective in 1985 and some of its other leading designers pursuing solo careers once the band broke up for good in 1988.
-In the 1990s, the Memphis-Milano brand was purchased by Alberto Bianchi Albrici, who continues to produce the collective's original 1980s designs.
+In 1996, the Memphis-Milano brand was purchased by Alberto Bianchi Albrici, who continues to produce the collective's original 1980s designs.
 And starting in the 2010s as nostalgia for 80s style has returned, Memphis Design has become a wellspring of inspiration for multi-disciplinary designers, including fashion houses such as Christian Dior and Missoni, and new generations of interior designers, type designers, filmmakers and more.